 Spend a Night in a Haunted Castle

-If you’re interested in history, fine dining and ghost hunting – you’ll love staying at Dragsholm Slot.
+If you’re interested in history, fine dining and ghost hunting – you’ll love staying at Dragsholm Slot and agree that it’s one of the best castles in Denmark.
 Look into sleeping over while you visit the castle on your day trip from Copenhagen.
 You can make a night of it for under $200 USD and you might not be alone while you visit.

 Click here for information on booking this truly unique experience while in Copenhagen.